clickonrefresh/DisruptivePortfolio-BusinessManagementSuite/README.md

 _____________________________________________________________________________________________________________________________________________

-### Highly extensible and customizable ###

-__This script will download Vagrant, initiate 3 virtual machines each with a unique set of dockerized applications, as well as some Linux packaged apps__.

-##### All of the files needing editing are contained within the following directories within the project:

-  1. Admin Apps - DisruptivePortfolio-BusinessManagementSuite-main/VagrantHost/vms/admin/docker/
-  2. Main Apps - DisruptivePortfolio-BusinessManagementSuite-main/VagrantHost/vms/mainapps/docker/
-  3. 2nd Apps - DisruptivePortfolio-BusinessManagementSuite-main/VagrantHost/vms/2ndapps/docker/

 ----------------------------------------------------------------------------------
 #### The script will run, deploying virtualbox and vagrant, then initiate the virtual machines with their own unique set of install scripts:
 -----------------------------------------------------------------------------------